LARRY LEDERMAN PHOTOGRAPHY FELLOWSHIP

 Application Requirements

-• Artist Statement – up to 200 words.
+- Artist Statement – up to 200 words.
 A concise overview of your photography practice.
-The statement should provide a brief introduction to themes and methods in your practice.

-• Preliminary Proposal – up to 300 words.
+- Preliminary Proposal – up to 300 words.
 A concise statement of your proposed approach and anticipated coverage of the gardens and landscape.
+Proposals should outline how the project will explore landscape as an evolving relationship between the natural world and people.

-• Work Samples –10 2,000 pixels+ digital images with descriptions.
+- Work Samples –10 2,000 pixels+ digital images with descriptions.
 These represent your artistic work created within the last five years.
 This is an important part of your application.
 Please label each uploaded image with a number 01 through 10, followed by the title, date, and location of each work.
+Work samples should demonstrate sustained engagement with landscape in its broader environmental dimensions, rather than focusing narrowly on botanical detail.

 We advise applicants to submit applications in advance of the deadline to allow time for work samples to upload and to avoid potential technical problems.
 Applicants will receive a response within one business day that their application has been successfully received.